In today’s fast-moving markets, only the quickest will flourish and agile principles can play a critical role in enabling retailers to thrive.

 The Digital Revolution is transforming the retail industry at an unprecedented rate and customer experience is shaping up to be one of the key battlegrounds.
 The race to keep up both with customer expectations and also with competitors has created a surge of critical change programmes.
 And to complicate things further, new ideas will be added to this list quicker than existing projects will be completed.

-The likes of Amazon have built agile organizations that enable learning, adapting and moving fast to deliver new products and features that customers want.
+The likes of Amazon have built agile organisations that enable learning, adapting and moving fast to deliver new products and features that customers want.
 For established retailers, this is not easy to replicate.

 The truth is that many established retailers are built for a different era.
 They are built for operational efficiency with high levels of bureaucracy and hierarchy which helps to control costs through very structured, and slow, decision making processes.
 They are not built for agility and embracing continuous change because they didn’t need to be.
 This poses a challenge in today’s world.